jiamiwen/jiamiwen.github.io/_pages/about.md

 I am **Jiaming Wen (文嘉明)**, now pursuing my Ph.D. in Cryptography at [Wuhan University (WHU)](https://whu.edu.cn/), supervised by [Huanguo Zhang](https://jiamiwen.github.io/documents/Zhang.pdf).
 <br> I am also a CSC Joint Ph.D. student at the [University of Wollongong (UOW)](http://uow.edu.au/), hosted by [Willy ](https://scholars.uow.edu.au/willy-susilo)[Susilo](https://sites.google.com/view/willy-susilo) and worked with the [iC$^2$](https://www.uow.edu.au/engineering-information-sciences/research/institute-cybersecurity-cryptology/).
-<br> Previously, I obtained my B.S. in Mathematics from Wuhan University in 2020.
+<br> Before, I obtained my B.S. in Mathematics from Wuhan University in 2020.

 My research interests are about cryptography and cyber security, to be more specific:
 - Recently, my passion lies in analyzing and designing zero-knowledge protocols and signature schemes derived from them, mainly based on quantum-resistant assumptions, e.g., Lattice, Multivariate, and Code.